Village Harmony Week in Québec

 We will kick the week off with a soirée of music and dancing with the internationally renowned québécois folk trio Genticorum on Sunday June 21st, and will culminate with a concert in Église Ste-Élisabeth on Saturday June 27th.

-The week will feature as leaders: Nicholas Williams, who will teach traditional songs from Québec, as well as English and Occitan harmony singing; Mary Cay Brass, who will offer a potpourri of songs from Bosnia, Croatia and Macedonia as well as from the traditional New England shape note tradition; and Lonnie Norwood, who will bring his knowledge of African American, Caribbean, and continental African folk music.
+The week will feature as leaders: Nicholas Williams, who will teach traditional songs from Québec, as well as English and Occitan harmony singing; Mary Cay Brass, who will offer a potpourri of songs from Bosnia, Croatia and Macedonia as well as from the traditional New England shape note tradition; and Frank Watkins, who teach traditional African American folk, sacred and protest music.

 Our daytime workshops (and lunches) will take place in the beautiful Église Ste Élisabeth-de-Hongrie.
 Afternoon rehearsals will end around 4pm, to leave ample time to explore North Hatley’s charms, take a dip in Lac Massawippi, and explore the nearby walking and biking trails.